obednkum/obednkum/README.md

 ## Objective

-My journey in Cybersecurity has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).
+My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).

 ## Skills